 “Different activities are easier with different kinds of leashes.
 You might find that having multiple kinds of leashes is best, depending on the things you plan on doing with your dog — whether it’s hiking, going to a dog training class, or walking through a crowded city centre. “ - Cathy Madson, MA, CBCC-KA, CPDT-KA for PreventiveVet

-Dog leashes come in a variety of materials, and each of them has its pros and cons.
-The most common one is nylon.
-This material is strong and affordable.
+Dog leashes come in a variety of materials, and each of them has its own pros and cons.
+The most common leash material is nylon which is strong and affordable.
 It’s water-resistant and lightweight.
-However, nylon isn’t chew-proof, it’s not that durable and can cause rope burn if it doesn’t have a padded handle.
+However, nylon isn’t chew-proof, it’s not that durable and can cause rope burn if it doesn’t have a padded handle - ouch!

 Leather is another common dog leash material.
-It’s pricey but it looks stylish and can last a lifetime - if not chewed.
+It’s pricey but it looks stylish and can last a lifetime.
 Just like nylon, it’s susceptible to chewing.
 However, unlike the previous material, leather is forgiving on the hands and doesn’t rub against the skin.

 Is there a chew-proof option?
 Yes, it’s a chain leash.
 Since it’s made of metal, it can be quite heavy.
 For puppies and smaller dogs, make sure to pick as light a chain as possible.

 If you live in a crowded city centre, a leash shorter than 1.2 metres is a better option.
-It keeps your dog to your side, preventing tangles around other people or light poles.
+It keeps your dog by your side, preventing tangles around other people or light poles.

-On the other hand, if you’re searching for an obedience training leash, go for one that’s a couple of metres long.
+On the other hand, if you’re searching for an obedience training leash, our team of pros suggest you go for one that’s a couple of metres long.
 These allow you to keep the distance from your dog while still being in control.

 Besides being a necessary piece of dog gear, leashes are also a fashion accessory.
 They come in a variety of colours and patterns, and can be matched with your dog’s collar but also your outfit.
 Additionally, most leashes have reflective details, which make you visible at nighttime.